View before and after pictures of real patients of Dr. Freel

 Breast Implant Revision Surgery involves a secondary operation on a patient who has already had Breast Implant surgery.
 Over time, the patient’s tissue may change or the patient may desire a different look/size.
 These secondary surgeries can be challenging operations and should be performed by a surgeon with experience in these secondary procedures.
-This category encompasses numerous different types of procedures that are specialized to correct the specific problem that the patient wants addressed.
+This category encompasses numerous different types of procedures that are specialized to correct the specific problem that the patient wants to be Revision surgery is an implant exchange to addressed.

-The most common Breast Implant Revision surgery is an implant exchange to larger or smaller implants.
+The most common Breast Implant Revision surgery is an implant exchange for larger or smaller implants.
 This is a very common procedure and has a very easy recovery.
 Sometimes, patients present with more complex problems, which require more complex surgery.
-The implant can be in the wrong position (Implant Malposition), the breast may be abnormally “firm” (Capsular Contracture), or the implant may have deflated (Deflated Saline Implant) or ruptured (Ruptured Silicone Implant).
+The implant can be in the wrong position (Implant Malposition), the breast may be abnormal “firm” (Capsular Contracture), or the implant may have deflated (Deflated Saline Implant) or ruptured (Ruptured Silicone Implant).

 Typically, patients notice that their breasts look uneven.
-Often, one side appears normal and the other side appears different with changes from previous shape or size.
+Often, one side appears normal and the other side appears different with changes from the previous shape or size.
 Sometimes the implant stretches off to the side or downward in different positions (lying down or standing up).
 Occasionally, nothing appears wrong; but a radiographic image of the breast (MRI, Mammogram, or Ultrasound) shows a damaged implant.
 If you notice that your breasts look different, you should be seen by your Plastic Surgeon to determine if everything is OK.

 Implant Malposition is when the implant is in the wrong position on the chest.
 Sometimes, the implant can stretch to the side (Lateral Malposition).
 This is noticed when the patient lies down and notices that the implant falls off to the side.
 The implant can also stretch inferiorly (Bottoming Out) and sit too low on the chest, giving an unsightly appearance to the breast and elevating falsely the nipple.
 Finally, the implant can stretch too far towards the middle, leading to Symmastia (Synmastia).
 This may allow the implant to appear to cross over abnormally to the other side.
 Implant Malposition can often be corrected by surgically correcting the pocket with Capsulorraphy.
-Occasionally, if there is not enough tissue or poor support, additional prosthetic tissue is used to reinforce the capsule to prevent recurrence of the problem.
+Occasionally, if there is not enough tissue or poor support, additional prosthetic tissue is used to reinforce the capsule to prevent the recurrence of the problem.

-Breast implants are man made objects and will not last forever.
+Breast implants are man-made objects and will not last forever.
 At some point in time, the implant will become damaged and will need replacement (or removal).
 A Saline Implant (filled with normal saline solution) will deflate, and the breast will appear much smaller than previously.
 The saline solution will be absorbed by the body without any trouble or danger.
 A Silicone Implant (or Gel Implant) will rupture, and the breast will appear relatively unchanged.
-The gel or silicone will stay within the breast pocket and not leak throughout your body – this has been studied for many years and supported with multiple scientific studies.
-The recommendation for both situations is removal of the damaged implant with replacement with a new implant.
+The gel or silicone will stay within the breast pocket and not leak throughout your body – this has been studied for many years and supported by multiple scientific studies.
+The recommendation for both situations is the removal of the damaged implant with replacement with a new implant.